Applicants typically have many questions regarding law school. We have assembled a series of questions to assist you with your application process.

 If you would like to search LSAT/GPA data, please visit LSAC’s website at: https://officialguide.lsac.org/Release/UGPALSAT/UGPALSAT.aspx

 Students must complete 86 credit hours to graduate.
-Full-time students take on average 15 credit hours per semester.
-More information regarding the curriculum may be found at LUC.edu/law/academics/guidelines.html.
+Full-time students take an average 15 credit hours per semester.
+More information regarding the curriculum may be found here.
 For every 1 hour of class time, a student should anticipate 2-3 hours of reading outside of class.

 Our institution offers both merit and need-based scholarships to first year students.
 For more information regarding this process, please visit Financial Aid.